 Guidebooks for Malta

 Rock climbing in Malta & Gozo was started by the British RAF in the 60's and 70's and hence has a history of British traditional rock climbing ethics (with the leader placing natural protection such as nuts and friends).
-During the 80's and 90's other European climbers (mainly Italian) visited the island and established many new bolted sports routes.
-Hence the islands offer a good mixture of sports and traditional rock climbing on good quality limestone rock.
+During the 80's and 90's other European climbers (mainly Italian) visited the island and established many new bolted sport routes.
+Hence the islands offer a good mixture of sport and traditional rock climbing on good quality limestone rock.
 This is something that is unique in the Mediterranean and offers rock climbers the best of both worlds.
-The climbing ethic is to have designated sports climbing crags and keep the traditional rock climbing crags bolt free.
+The climbing ethic is to have designated sport climbing crags and keep the traditional rock climbing crags bolt free.

 All of these rock climbing guidebooks for Malta are in stock (unless otherwise stated) and are dispatched within 2 working days (usually 24 hours) from the UK.

 Price:£23.95This is a comprehensive guidebook covering the sport climbing found on the Maltese Islands of Malta and Gozo.
 This guidebook covers 21 crags, and describes over 500 fully bolted sport routes, across a wide range of grades up to F8c+.
 Published in 2013, all the routes are shown on colour photo topos, and it is written in English text throughout.
 More Information